internetspider2907/internetspider2907/README.md

 ## A Python Developer | django backend Engineer

 I'm a Python developer specializing in building scalable, production-ready solutions.
-With expertise in backend web development with django framework, I craft robust backends that are secure fast.
+With expertise in backend web development with django framework, I craft robust backends that are secure and fast.
 My passion lies in developing innovative software solutions while continuously expanding my technical expertise.

 ##  About Me